Skip to main content

 • Certified death certificate

-• Government-issued photo ID for beneficiary or authorized representative
+• Government-issued photo ID for the beneficiary or authorized representative

 • Letters Testamentary or Letters of Administration (for probate estates)

-• Trust documentation and successor trustee ID (if account held in trust)
+• Trust agreement or Certificate of Trust and successor trustee ID (if account held in trust)

-How long the process takes at Busey: Varies by account type; POD and joint account claims are typically resolved faster than probate-dependent claims.
+How long the process takes at Busey: Varies by account type; POD and joint-account claims are typically resolved faster than probate-dependent claims, which wait on the probate court issuing Letters (or on a small-estate affidavit).
 The most common reason for delays is missing or incomplete documentation, so submitting everything upfront is the best way to keep things moving.

 Frequently asked questions